 The performance target requires connection between any of your company's network Edge and its nearest Microsoft network Edge, to be on the same continent.

-The network performance target assumes proper bandwidth and/or quality of service planning.
+The network performance target assumes proper bandwidth and/or quality-of-service planning.
 This also applies to Skype for Business Real-Time media traffic when the network connection is under a peak load.
-For proper bandwidth and QoS planning, please refer to ExpressRoute and QoS in Skype for Business Online.
+For proper bandwidth and QoS planning, refer to ExpressRoute and QoS in Microsoft Teams.

 Measuring network performance